Giwi/SomfyAPI/README.md

 Now explore the [API](./API.md)

-You can install it as a service (modify `WorkingDirectory` in `somfy-api.service` according to your installation path)
+You can install it as a service (modify `somfy-api.service` according to your installation path)

+    $ npm run build
     $ sudo systemctl link ./somfy-api.service
     $ sudo systemctl enable somfy-api
     $ sudo systemctl start somfy-api